 About the Author

-John was called to Christian ministry in his twenties and in the decades it took to convince the Church of England, he served in the British Army and worked in business, in particular producing international events on commodities and finance.
-He was ordained in 2005. serving in the Royal Navy as a Chaplain from 2008.
-Now an author and Bible teacher, his primary ministry is to those outside the church who see themselves as spiritual but not religious, to those who sense there must be more to life than this, and to those who long to find what more there really is.
+John was called to Christian ministry in his twenties and in the decades it took to convince the Church of England, he had more incarnations than Dr Who.
+He served in the British Army and worked in business, in particular producing international events on commodities and finance.
+He was ordained in 2005, then served in the Royal Navy as a Chaplain from 2008.
+Now an author and Bible teacher, his main ministry is to those outside the church who see themselves as spiritual but not religious, to those who sense there must be more to life than this, and those who long to find what more there really is.

-John was born to a lapsed Roman Catholic consumer champion and aspiring politician, and a BBC producer of radio satire, a decorated soldier who returned from WW2 with a chestful of medals and demons with some of them.
+John's mother was a lapsed Roman Catholic consumer champion and aspiring politician.
+His father was a BBC producer of radio satire: a decorated soldier who had returned from WW2 with a chestful of medals and demons with most them.
 The religion of John's childhood obscured God, so God took him away from the church to meet Jesus on the mountains and beaches of Wales.